Argentina Global Business Entities Guide Slovenia Limited Liability Company

 In addition, any increase of the share capital must be registered with the business register (Shareholders’ Meetings decide on an increase of the share capital.).

-Further information on equity contributions, e.g. , Non-cash payments on shares; (Share premium) contributions without issuance of shares , Can partially paid shares/ownership interests permitted and what are the restrictions on them?
+Further information on equity contributions, e.g., non-cash payments on shares, (share premium) contributions without issuances of shares, can partially paid shares/ownership interests be permitted and what are the restrictions on them?

 The contributions in-kind must be provided in full before the application for entry in the register.
 Also, the shareholder must prepare and sign a report on in-kind contributions before the application for entry in the register.

-Share premium contributions, i.e. equity contributions without increase of the share capital are possible.
+Share premium contributions – i.e. equity contributions without increase of the share capital are possible.

 Any requirements with respect to share cancellation, share repurchase and other capital reductions

-Articles of association may stipulate that a shareholder may withdraw or be excluded from the company and determine the conditions, procedure and consequences thereof.
-With the withdrawal or exclusion of a shareholder, the business share of such shareholder ceases to exist and all the rights and obligations associated with it.
+Articles of Association may stipulate that a shareholder may withdraw or be excluded from the company and determine the conditions, procedure, and consequences thereof.
+With the withdrawal or exclusion of a shareholder, the business share of such shareholder ceases to exist, and all the rights and obligations associated with it.

 • adopt a resolution on the reduction of the share capital, or